 Olson (1985) argued that Australopithecus africanus aethiopicus is available, and Olson applied the name as Homo (Australopithecus) aethiopicus.
 The "If" at the begining of the quote from Tobias (1980b) does suggest a conditional proposal of the name.
 However Olson (1985) argued that the final clause of the statement and the wording in the abstract both indicate a definitive and non-conditional proposal.
 Furthermore, Olson (1985) noted that Tobias (1980b) did not fix a holotype. and Olson fixes A.L.
 288-1 Lucy as the lectotype.

-Ferguson (1987) presents a case for two Pliocene hominid species at Hadar, Homo antiquus Ferguson, 1984 and Au. africanus miodentatus Ferguson, 1987.
-In naming the latter Ferguson accepts Tobias's argument that at least a portion of the Hadar material is indistinguishable at the species level from Au. africanus.
-Ferguson (1987) however argues that Tobias's subspecies designation of Au. africanus aethiopicus for the Hadar material is proposed conditionally and therefore unavailable.
+Ferguson (1987) presented a case for two Pliocene hominid species at Hadar, Homo antiquus Ferguson, 1984 and Au. africanus miodentatus Ferguson, 1987.
+In naming the latter Ferguson accepted Tobias's argument that at least a portion of the Hadar material is indistinguishable at the species level from Au. africanus.
+Ferguson (1987) however argued that Tobias's subspecies designation of Au. africanus aethiopicus for the Hadar material is proposed conditionally and therefore unavailable.

 Much hinges on the avaiability of Au. africanus aethiopicus Tobias, 1980.
 If the name is available, then it precludes the combination Australopithecus aethiopicus (but does not preclude the combination Paranthropus aethiopicus) for robust australopiths such as KNM WT 17000.
 If available it would also precede Homo antiquus Ferguson, 1984 relegating the latter to an objective junior synonym since both use A.L.
 288-1 as a type.
 The latter (H. antiquus) is further invalid because it is a secondary junior homonym of Homo antiquus Adloff, 1908.